DevDegree/eng-intern-challenge/python/README.md

 ## Error Handling

 The tool will raise a `TranslationError` if the input text contains unsupported characters or if there is an error in the Braille format.

+# Future Improvements:
+- Break project down into seperate modules/classes and add testing for each component ie Logger, Translator, Languages etc
+- Create a script to take csvs or images like braille.jpg of langauge symbols to braille mappings and convert them into dictionaries to simplify support of new languages/chars

 ---